Christopher-Schulze/Torwell/README.md

 - **Modern Stack**: Svelte-based frontend with TypeScript
 - **Structured Logging**: JSON log entries with level and timestamp
 - **Resource Monitoring**: Tray warnings for memory usage, circuit count and latency
+- **Network Metrics**: `NetworkMonitor` and `NetworkTools` visualise CPU usage, traffic and traceroute results obtained from the backend
 - **HSM Support**: Optional PKCS#11 integration when built with the `hsm` feature
 - **Mobile Workflow**: Capacitor-based build with HTTP bridge
 - **Circuit Metrics**: Uses arti's experimental APIs when built with the